MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/New-PSSession.md

 ## INPUTS

 ### System.String, System.URI, System.Management.Automation.Runspaces.PSSession
-You can pipe a computer name (string), ConnectionURI (URI), or session (PSSession) object to New-PSSession.
+You can pipe a string, URI, or session object to this cmdlet.

 ## OUTPUTS